longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Kernel 3.16.0-30 has some issues with the Broadwell GPU platform.
 Kernel 3.18 or 3.19 should improve the situation.
 See [here](http://www.phoronix.com/scan.php?page=news_item&px=MTc1ODg) and [here](http://www.phoronix.com/scan.php?page=news_item&px=MTc1ODM) for details.
 I started building my own Kernel - see the instructions at https://github.com/longsleep/linux_patches/tree/yoga3pro

 * Broadcom Wifi driver is not open source and needs patches to compile with latest Kernels (3.17 or later).

+* Bluetooth firmare is not available directly and needs to be converted from Windows.

 * Thermald automatic configuration is buggy and returns all kind of unsupported zones.
 Thus thermald does not do anything useful.
 Do not use it for now.